 - Empty the bladder.
 A full bladder pushes on the uterus and depending on how ornery the uterus, can cause contractions.
 Go to the bathroom and see if if helps.

 If you try all the above and your Braxton Hicks contractions do not go away, but instead become longer, stronger, and closer together, you may be in labor.
 Check in with your care provider to see what’s next.
+Your contractions may be close enough to to head to the hospital!

 Can Braxton Hicks contractions turn into labor?